+101 1411 2020 2011 ing 2020 in Drackets

-Tenure and Promotion to Associate Tenure, Instructor Professor Teaching A pattern of results in all the evidence presented in teaching both FRST and non-FRST courses that suggests the successful attainment of excellence in teaching commensurate with University, School, and Program standards as set forth in 6.1 above.
-Same as tenure and promotion for Associate Continued consistent teaching as described in university standards for Professor in both FRST and non-FRST courses. & A record of reflection and satisfactory continued effort to improve teaching. & Satisfactory summative evaluations by peers.
-Scholarly / Creative Activity book chapters; essays; substantive, scholarly book reviews; papers in selective, conference proceedings; or creative works).
+Tenure and Promotion to Associate Tenure, Instructor Professor

+Teaching A pattern of results in all the evidence presented in teaching both FRST and non-FRST courses that suggests the successful attainment of excellence in teaching commensurate with University, School, and Program standards as set forth in 6.1 above.
+Same as tenure and promotion for Associate Continued consistent teaching as described in university standards for Professor in both FRST and non-FRST courses.

+&

+A record of reflection and satisfactory continued effort to improve teaching.

+&

+Satisfactory summative evaluations by peers.

+Scholarly / Creative Activity A combination of two less extended works (e.g. journal articles; book chapters; essays; substantive, scholarly book reviews; papers in selective, conference proceedings; or creative works).
 A fundable grant may be used to substitute for one of these items.
 Not applicable Continued activities demonstrating ongoing involvement in scholarly/creative work as described in university standards for Professor.

-One [Two] presentation(s) at international, national or regional conferences.
+Two [One] presentation(s) at international, national or regional conferences.

+OB

 OR

 A contract for publication of a full-length manuscript and/or substantive progress towards one extended work that seems likely to be given a contract (e.g. scholarly/creative book, substantial textbook that entails a semester's content).
 Because contracts and processes differ widely, it is challenging to succinctly define what "substantive progress" might look like.
 In general, a candidate should have done a similar amount and quality of scholarly/creative work as would go into the two [three] less extended works as described above and it should seem likely that the manuscript will be published.
-Where contracts are not possible until a book is complete, the candidate must demonstrate the book's likely publishability through other ways (finalist in high quality contests, etc.) &
+Where contracts are not possible until a book is complete, the candidate must demonstrate the book's likely publishability through other ways (finalist in high quality contests, etc.)

-One [Two] presentations at international, national or regional conferences.
+Two [one] presentations at international, national, or regional conferences.